-Whether you’re planning a short Wales road trip for a few days, perhaps a London to Wales Road Trip, or you have longer to explore Wales, you could easily spend 2 weeks on a road trip around Wales, I have written this post to give you lots of ideas for where to visit in Wales which will help you plan your Wales road trip itinerary or staycation in Wales!
+Whether you’re planning a short Wales road trip for a few days, perhaps a London to Wales Road Trip, or you have longer to explore Wales,, I have written this post to give you lots of ideas for where to visit in Wales which will help you plan your Wales road trip itinerary or staycation in Wales!

 I don’t recommend visiting ALL of these places in Wales in one trip because I have given you so many places, but you can use the below map of Wales and the way I have categorised the places into areas to help plan your Wales travel itinerary depending on how much time you have and what you want to see in Wales!

-When it comes to planning your Wales itinerary, the best thing about doing a Wales road trip is that you can see a lot in just one day, especially in Pembrokeshire where many of the best Pembrokeshire beaches are fairly close together.
+When it comes to planning your Wales itinerary, the best thing about doing a Wales road trip is that you can see a lot in just one day, especially in Snowdonia and Pembrokeshire!

 I’ve spent nearly all my life back and forth between England and Wales and now I live in Cardiff so I can’t wait to share these gems in Wales with you!

 Use this Wales road trip map to see all of the places I have detailed in this post easily to plan where to visit on your Welsh road trip:

 In this blog post, I have focused on the best places to visit in Wales and the best places to stop in as you drive through Wales so you can plan your own road trip itinerary based on how long you have, what your interests are and what time of year it is.

 However for some guidance, here are some Wales Road Trip itineraries I have put together:

 To create your own, perfect Wales road trip itinerary I suggest the following: